Friday

 • Before sticking the shards onto the cake, you can trim the ends of the shards to make different lengths

-• Carefully press each shard into the icing, alternating between the differently patterned shards and different heights, working your way around the cake until you have the last (wider) shard left.
+• Carefully press each shard into the icing, pattern side facing out, alternating between the differently patterned shards and different heights, working your way around the cake until you have the last (wider) shard left.
 Trim the width of the last shard carefully to fit into the gap

 • Tip: Obviously chocolate melts with heat so try not to handle the shards too much ;)